TzuChieh/NumPy-ML/README.md

 # MNIST-training

 My testground for the basics of neural networks.
+Following Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/).
+The implementation is in Python 3.

 ## Database